gradle/gradle/design-docs/conflict-resolution-spec.md

 - B-api, B-impl replaced by B
 - A replaced by A-api, A-impl starting from version 2.0
 - A replaced by B (rule1) and C (rule2).
 A,B,C in graph
+uhappy paths:
+- cycle between come of the modules

 # Open issues